rahj/chatai-assistant-os/README.md

 ## INTRODUCTION

 This is a Chat AI bot that i released as an Open Source version, which i redacted some information i used during my testing phase.
-The original version of this AI Bot has both the Chat AI and Computer vision capabilities, which i will be releasing as an Open Source in a separate repository.
+The original version of this AI Bot has both the Chat and Voice command AI with Computer vision capabilities, which i will be releasing as an Open Source in a separate repository.
 The code for this Chat AI Bot still contains some of the Computer vision functionalities.
 If you found any issues or bug report, submit it in issue link.
 <br/><br/>

 ## INSTALL